 We talked gaps between cultures and generations and the importance of bridging those gaps.
 But we also talked of the problems that happen when real physical bridges are built, bringing areas together that are used to being separate.
 What problems can occur?

 With each phrase, I saw heads nod with recognition.
 So many recalled hearing those words and giving the advice themselves.

-I didn't actually take the quilt to my Quilt Group gatherings this week.
-I didn't have room, with all the baskets and the old retro thermos.
+I left the quilt at home.
+I actually didn't have room, with all the baskets and the old retro thermos.
 I brought a lightweight checkered cloth for the tabletop instead.
 I was eager to see what stories would be triggered by these picnic props.

 My 2-dollar bargain books were a hit.
 There's something comfy about sitting around and looking at yummy foods in lovely settings.